 Biography: Tarun R. Naik, FACI, FASCE, is a Professor of Structural Engineering and Academic Program Director of the UWM Center for By-Products Utilization (UWM-CBU) at the University of Wisconsin-Milwaukee.
-He is a member of ACI Committees 123, Research, 229, Controlled Low-Strength Materials (CLSM); 232, Fly Ash and Natural Pozzolans in Concrete; 555, Concrete with Recycled Materials; and a member of the ACI Board Advisory Concrete: S55, Concrete with Recycled Materials; and a member of the ACI Board Advisory Committee on Sustainble Developments.
+He is a member of ACI Committees 123, Research; 229, Controlled Low-Strength Materials (CLSM); 232, Fly Ash and Natural Pozzolans in Concrete; 555, Concrete with Recycled Materials; and a member of the ACI Board Advisory Committee on Sustainable Developments.
 He was also Chairman of the ASCE Technical Committee on Emerging Materials (1995-2000).